cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 where `XXXXXXXX` is the requester AWS account ID.

-The `arn:aws:iam::XXXXXXXX:role/cross-account-vpc-peering-test` requester IAM role should have the following Trust Policy:
+The `arn:aws:iam::YYYYYYYY:role/cross-account-vpc-peering-test` accepter IAM role should have the following Trust Policy:

-__NOTE__: The accepter Trust Policy is the same as the requester Trust Policy since it specifies who can assume the IAM Role.
-In the requester case, the requester account ID is the trusted entity.
-For the accepter, the Trust Policy specifies that the requester account ID `XXXXXXXX` can assume the role in the accepter AWS account.

 ```js
 {